 Maintaining the security of your data and ensuring that you are in control of how your data is handled is a priority at Pinewood.
 We are dedicated to ensuring that we are transparent about the data that we collect about you, how we use it and the conditions whereby we may disclose your data to others.
 We will ensure that your data is kept secure and that you are aware of the steps we have taken to ensure the security of your private information.

-Pinewood takes the security of your data very seriously and strictly adheres to guidelines published in the United Kingdom Data Protection Act 2018 and the General Data Protection Regulation 2016/679 which is applicable from 25th May 2018.
+Pinewood takes the security of your data very seriously and strictly adheres to guidelines published in the United Kingdom Data Protection Act 2018 and the General Data Protection Regulation 2016/679.
 Any questions relating to this notice and our privacy practices should be sent to email@example.com

 This notice aims to provide you with information about: